Who is the developer?

 Lee Point has been carefully planned to include shared pathways for pedestrians and bicycles, and wider roads to enable safe passing of traffic when there are parked cars on each side.

-Why have works stopped on site?
+Why did works stop on site?